In this article, we’ll talk about IT asset valuation.

 Determining the Value of Your Assets

-Using Websites to Estimate Fair Market Value
+Using Websites to Estimate Fair Market Value for IT Asset Valuation

 Assessing a fair market value (FMV) for your used IT hardware can be quite a challenge.
 Information about used hardware isn’t always widely available as a point of comparison.

-However,tThere are a few sites that can provide you with a rough estimate for your equipment.
+However, there are a few sites that can provide you with a rough estimate for your equipment.

-Looking up each item on Ebay or Craigslist is an easy way to find prices that similar hardware has sold for, though these aren’t usually the best place to sell equipment like servers, they can be a good starting point.
+Looking up each item on Ebay or Craigslist is an easy way to find prices that similar hardware has sold for, though these aren’t usually the best places to sell equipment like servers, they can be a good starting point.